tariqshaban/algorithm-comparator/README.md

     │   └── algorithms                      <- Storing the provided algorithm's files.
     │
     ├── helpers
+    │   │── dataframe_beautifier            <- Static methods for beautifying the output of the dataframe.
     │   └── progress_handler                <- Set of static methods that aid some progress manipulations.
     │
     ├── providers